3 4 X 1 12 As A Fraction

 FAQ

 Q: How do I convert a mixed number to an improper fraction?
 A: Multiply the whole number by the denominator of the fraction, add the numerator, and keep the same denominator.
-For example, to convert 3 4 to an improper fraction, you calculate (3 * 4) + 3 = 15, so the improper fraction is 15/4.
+As an example, to convert 3 4 to an improper fraction, you calculate (3 * 4) + 3 = 15, so the improper fraction is 15/4.

 Q: Why do I need to convert mixed numbers to improper fractions for multiplication?
 A: Converting to improper fractions makes the multiplication process straightforward.
 You simply multiply the numerators and the denominators, whereas mixed numbers require additional steps that can be more complex.